coderefinery/git-intro/content/index.rst

    `GitLab <https://gitlab.com>`__ and
    `Bitbucket <https://bitbucket.org>`__ allow similar workflows and basically everything that we will discuss is transferable.
-With this material and these exercises we do not endorse the company `GitHub <https://github.com>`__.
+With this material and these exercises we do not implicitly endorse the company `GitHub <https://github.com>`__.
 We have chosen to demonstrate a number of concepts using examples with
    `GitHub <https://github.com>`__ because it is currently the most